deep-learning-for-humans/spam-slaya/README.md

 #### Problem

-Because the problem statement of trying to clear out our inboxes is such a privacy sensitive one, it would be a rather time taking process for a side project to go through the crazy hoops of getting “verified” so that we can offer this as a service.
+Because the problem statement of trying to clear out our inboxes is such a privacy sensitive one, it would be a rather time taking process for a side project to go through the crazy hoops of getting "verified" so that we can offer this as a service.

 The middle ground would be to make this as simple as we can, to run this project locally or for your loved ones.